 Adding a splash of color to the sides of the mohawk gives the look depth and a unique edge, but be sure to pay attention to how your hair feels to combat dryness-induced breakage.

 How often should you get a mohawk trimmed?

-If you want to maintain a really close shave or buzz on the sides, you'll want to get a touch-up every 2-3 weeks.
-But the top can go longer, so aim for a touch-up every 4 to 6 weeks.
+If you want to maintain a close shave or buzz on the sides, you'll want to get a touch-up every two to three weeks.
+But the top can go longer, so aim for a touch-up every four to six weeks.

 What types of products will you need to care for a mohawk on natural hair?